-Granulomatosis with polyangiitis (GPA), formerly known as Wegener's granulomatosis, is a rare disorder in which blood vessels become inflamed.
+Granulomatosis with polyangiitis (GPA) is a rare disorder in which blood vessels become inflamed.
 This leads to damage in major organs of the body.
+It was formerly known as Wegener's granulomatosis.

 Formerly: Wegener's granulomatosis

 GPA mainly affects blood vessels in the nose, sinuses, ears, lungs, and kidneys.
 Other areas may also be affected in some cases.
 The disease can be severe and prompt treatment is important.

 The exact cause is unknown, but it is an autoimmune disorder.

 GPA is most common in middle-aged adults of northern European descent.
 It is rare in children, but has been seen in infants as young as 3 months old.

 - Chronic ear infections

 - Respiratory such as nose bleeds, pain, and sores around the opening of the nose